News|Articles|September 25, 2025

 Vaping During Pregnancy Could Be Associated With Increased Risk of Adverse Events

-Vaping during pregnancy was associated with significantly increased risks of preterm birth, low infant birth weight (LBW), and small-for-gestational-age (SGA) compared with pregnant patients not using nicotine.
-Researchers’ findings support complete cessation of nicotine use during pregnancy, according to a study in Women and Birth.1
+Vaping during pregnancy was associated with significantly increased risks of preterm birth, low infant birth weight (LBW), and small for gestational age (SGA) compared with pregnant patients not using nicotine.
+Researchers’ findings support complete cessation of nicotine use during pregnancy, according to findings from a study in Women and Birth.1

 “Vaping has become increasingly common among women of reproductive age, including those who are pregnant,” wrote the authors of the study.
 “Often marketed as a safer alternative to combustible tobacco products, vaping delivers nicotine through vaporized e-liquids rather than smoke.
 However, this method still exposes users to harmful substances such as nicotine, volatile organic compounds, heavy metals, and flavoring agents, all of which may adversely affect both maternal and fetal health.”

-According to CDC statistics, vaping use through electronic cigarettes increased by 2% of the US population from 2019 to 2023.
+According to CDC statistics, vaping use through electronic cigarettes increased by 2% in the US population from 2019 to 2023.
 The age group most associated with vaping use was adults 21 to 24 years old, accounting for 15.5% of electronic cigarette users.2 In 2011, the average age of a mother when she gave birth to her first child was 25.6 years old.
-While this age has increased since then to 27.3 years old in 2021, the prominence of vaping in these age groups has raised alarms for health care professionals working with expectant mothers.3
+Although this age increased to 27.3 years old in 2021, the prominence of vaping in these age groups has raised alarms for health care professionals working with expectant mothers.3

-While the impacts of vaping during pregnancy are still being explored in clinical settings, previous research has been significant regarding the potential risks mothers that vape can pass down to their children.
-According to authors of the current study, the toxicants in electronic cigarettes can impede on placental development, reduce blood flow, and result in restricted fetal growth.1
+Although the impacts of vaping during pregnancy are still being explored in clinical settings, previous research findings have been significant regarding the potential risks that mothers who vape can pass down to their children.
+According to the authors of the current study, the toxicants in electronic cigarettes can impede placental development, reduce blood flow, and result in restricted fetal growth.1

 READ MORE: Inadequate Contraceptive Information Hinders Equity in Reproductive Care

-With reports of up to 7% of women vaping during pregnancy, researchers wanted to bolster the current evidence of pregnancy outcomes among patients that vape because of inconsistent data and study designs.
+With reports of up to 7% of women vaping during pregnancy, researchers wanted to bolster the current evidence of pregnancy outcomes among patients who vape because of inconsistent data and study designs.

 “This systematic review and meta-analysis aims to clarify the association between maternal vaping and preterm birth, LBW, and SGA, compared with nonsmokers, tobacco smokers, and dual users,” they wrote.1

-In their systematic review and meta-analysis, researchers explored various databases for studies on vaping during pregnancy spanning from 1986 to 2024.
-While vaping’s prominence in the US was not realized until at least 2006—when e-cigarettes were first imported into the US—the analysis went back to 1986 to include further evidence regarding nicotine use and pregnancy outcomes.1,4
+The researchers explored various databases for studies on vaping during pregnancy spanning 1986 to 2024.
+Vaping did not become prominent in the US until at least 2006—when e-cigarettes were first imported into the country—but the analysis went back to 1986 to include further evidence regarding nicotine use and pregnancy outcomes.1,4

-Studies were only included in the researchers’ analysis if they explored populations with some exposure to vaping and then compared them with a group of patients comprised of nonsmokers, users of tobacco only, and users of both electronic cigarettes and tobacco.
+Studies were only included in the researchers’ analysis if they explored populations with some exposure to vaping and then compared them with a group of patients comprising nonsmokers, users of tobacco only, and users of both electronic cigarettes and tobacco.

-Of the vaping and tobacco use studies explored, they were only included if they reported on the following pregnancy outcomes: preterm birth (delivery of a newborn before 37 weeks of gestation), LBW (birth weight under 5.51 pounds), and SGA (birth weight below the 10th percentile for gestational age and sex).
+Of the vaping and tobacco use studies explored, the researchers included only those that reported on the following pregnancy outcomes: preterm birth (delivery of a newborn before 37 weeks of gestation), LBW (under 5.51 lb), and SGA (below the 10th percentile for gestational age and sex).
 These 3 outcomes were also determined as the primary outcomes for the researchers’ analysis.

-“This meta-analysis provides evidence that vaping during pregnancy is associated with increased risks of SGA, preterm birth, and LBW, compared with non-smokers,” continued the authors.1 “Although the relative risk is lower than that observed among exclusive tobacco smokers or dual users, these findings strongly suggest that vaping is not a safe alternative to smoking during pregnancy.”
+“This meta-analysis provides evidence that vaping during pregnancy is associated with increased risks of SGA, preterm birth, and LBW, compared with nonsmokers,” said the authors.1 “Although the relative risk is lower than that observed among exclusive tobacco smokers or dual users, these findings strongly suggest that vaping is not a safe alternative to smoking during pregnancy.”

 From previous evidence uncovered in various trials up to the current meta-analysis, researchers have reported on a significant number of instances that support the increased risks associated with vaping during pregnancy.
-However, as vaping use continues to grow, they believe so too will instances of adverse pregnancy outcomes.
-Despite pregnancy guidelines and recommendations almost always suggesting the cessation of nicotine for expecting mothers, there are still calls for a more concerted public health effort to address vaping during pregnancy.
+However, as vaping use continues to grow, they believe that instances of adverse pregnancy outcomes will also increase.
+Despite pregnancy guidelines and recommendations almost always suggesting the cessation of nicotine for expectant mothers, there are still calls for a more concerted public health effort to address vaping during pregnancy.

 “Health care providers must communicate the risks of vaping use and advocate for the complete cessation of nicotine during pregnancy,” concluded the authors.
 “Public health efforts must prioritize regulating vaping marketing to pregnant women and supporting non-nicotine–based cessation programs.”